-Adventure 1 (A1) is the premier international adventure race producer that supports and promotes local, national, and international athletes, events, and race directors.
+Adventure 1 (A1) is an international adventure race series coordinator that supports and promotes local, national, and international athletes, events, and race directors.

 A1 Adventure Racing Series events are delivered in collaboration with the national federation members of World Obstacle on all sport continents, including Africa, the Americas, Asia, Europe and Oceania.

-Founded in 2017, Adventure 1 collaborates with international event producers on the A1 National Series, A1 World Cup Stops culminating in the World Cup Final and A1 Expedition World Cup races culminating in the A1 Expedition Racing World Championships.
+Founded in 2017, Adventure 1 collaborates with international event producers on the A1 National Series, A1 World Cup culminating in the World Cup Final.
 This structure follows Olympic and international sport practices and provides a pathway for those wishing to qualify for their national team and compete at the highest level on the world stage.

 A1’s vision is to provide race directors, athletes, and the adventure racing community a platform to make the sport more widely accessible by lowering barriers to entry and providing a voice and representation for all stakeholders.